peta/turtle.tmbundle/README.md

 + Basic document skeleton
 + "Smart" prefix/base directives (hit tab to see it work)
-+ A set of basic prefix directives
++ A set of basic prefix directives (Boring!
+The cool kids make instead use of the fancy auto-completion)

 ## Powerful auto-completion

 The Turtle bundle offers auto-completion at two levels:

+__NOTE: *When determining IRIs associated with a given QName prefix, local prefix declarations always have precedence over those given by prefix.cc.
+So when you mess up IRIs in your @prefix directives, auto-completion might not work as expected.*__

 ### Auto-completion when declaring prefixes

 When you invoke the `Autocomplete` command (CTRL + SPACE) within the scope of a prefix directive (right after the `@prefix ` keyword), the Turtle bundle fetches a list of all prefixes registered at [prefix.cc](http://prefix.cc) and displays them nicely in a auto-complete dropdown box.
-Once you have chosen an and confirmed your selection with f.e. `RETURN` the prefix directive is automagically updated with the prefix and its according URI.
+Once you have chosen an and confirmed your selection, the prefix directive is automagically updated with the prefix and its according URI.
 (Note: the fetched data is locally cached for 24h)

+__NOTE: *Auto-completion for prefix declarations is case-insensitive*__

-### Auto-completion for prefixed QNames (a.k.a. resource identifiers)
+### Auto-completion for prefixed names (a.k.a. resource identifiers)

-When you invoke the `Autocomplete` command (CTRL + SPACE) within the scope of a prefixed QName (e.g. `my:Dog`), the Turtle bundle determines the actual URI that is abbreviated by the prefix (in this case `my`) and checks if there is a machine readable Vocabulary/Ontology description available (currently only RDF/S and OWL documents in the XML serialization format are supported).
-When one is found, it is live-aggregated and all of its Classes, Roles/Properties and Individuals are extracted (along with their documentation) and nicely presented in a auto-complete dropdown box.
+When you invoke the `Autocomplete` command (CTRL + SPACE) within the scope of a prefixed name (e.g. right after `my:` or at `my:a...`), the Turtle bundle determines the actual URI that is abbreviated by the prefix and checks if there is a machine readable Vocabulary/Ontology document available (currently only RDF/S and OWL documents in the XML serialization format are supported).
+When one is found, it is live-aggregated and all of its Classes and Roles/Properties are extracted (along with their documentation) and nicely presented in a auto-complete dropdown box.
 (Note: the fetched data is locally cached for 24h)

-__NOTE: *Auto-completion is case-sensitive*__
+__NOTE: *Auto-completion for prefixed names is case-sensitive*__

 ### Known issues